nemethf/eglot-x/README.md

 # Protocol extensions for Eglot

-[Eglot][eglot] supports (a subset of) the Language Server Protocol.
+[Eglot][eglot] aims to support the Language Server Protocol, but none of its unofficial extensions.
+Eglot-x adds support for some of these protocol extensions.

-However, there are useful protocol extensions that are not (yet) part of the official protocol specification.
-Eglot-x adds support for some of them.
-If you find a bug in Eglot, please, try to reproduce it without Eglot-x, because Eglot-x is substantially modifies Eglot's normal behavior as well.
+If you find a bug in Eglot, please, try to reproduce it without Eglot-x, because Eglot-x substantially modifies Eglot's normal behavior as well.

 Add the following lines to your init file to enable eglot-x